dlt-hub/dlt/README.md

 ## Why use DLT?

-DLT is the first python data-pipelining library, meant to be a pip-installable easy to use pipeline creation and deployment kit.
+DLT takes the Python scripts you already write to the next level with a library you install using pip in order to create highly scalable, easily maintainable pipelines that are straightforward to deploy.

 If you end up creating your own pipeline in python, then create it with DLT and benefit from
 - automatic schema inference, deployment, evolution, and data contracts - so you do not have to maintain schemas